thakuratul2/Determination-of-co-efficient-pivottube/experiment/aim.md

 ### Aim of the experiment
-To determine the co-efficient of pitot tube.
+To determine the co-efficient of pivot tube.